 Obligations shall be issued and sold in the following manner:

-(1) Obligations of the Housing Department shall be authorized by a resolution adopted by the vote of a majority of the full Board and may be issued in one or more series.
+(1) Obligations of the Tribe pursuant to this Ordinance shall be authorized by a resolution adopted by the vote of a majority of the full Tribal Council and may be issued in one or more series.

 (2) The Obligations shall bear such dates, mature at such times, bear interest at such rates, be in such denominations, be in such form, either coupon or registered, carry such conversion or registration privileges, have such rank or priority, be executed in such manner, be payable in such medium of payment and at such places, and be subject to such terms of redemption with or without premium, as such resolution may provide.